 Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 There are no significant trade barriers affecting the entry of most goods and services into Costa Rica.
 The country continues to unify and lower its tariffs in compliance with its commitments to Central American neighbors, World Trade Organization obligations, and tariff reduction schedules under CAFTA-DR. Costa Rica is a member of the Cairns Group of agricultural exporters (group of countries seeking more market access and less protection for domestic agricultural production).
 This position has critics within Costa Rica’s agricultural sector.
 Opponents of free agricultural trade occasionally attempt to block imports of some domestically sensitive items, such as rice, potatoes, avocadoes, and onions.
 The Ministry of Agriculture and Livestock enforces strict sanitary and phytosanitary controls on imports of agricultural products.
-For instance, the market for U.S. potatoes was closed in 2013 and reopened in 2016 following almost three years of negotiations; the market is currently closed again.
+For instance, the market for U.S. potatoes was closed in 2013 and reopened for industrial-use potatoes in 2016 following almost three years of negotiations; the market remains closed for table-stock potatoes.

 Beginning in 2014, U.S. producers of dietary supplements expressed concerns regarding Costa Rican product registration and technical regulations related to nutritional and dietary supplements.
 Because the United States does not regulate dietary supplements as pharmaceuticals, U.S. manufacturers of these products generally do not have the certification and product analysis that is required for products to be sold in Costa Rica under the Central American Technical Regulation for Natural Medicines.